Ismael La Rosa

 Ismael Armando La Rosa Fernandini (born March 16, 1977) is a Peruvian actor, known for his roles in telenovelas.

 Biography

-He was born in San Isidro District, Lima, a descendant of an aristocratic Extremadura family that came to Peru and initially installed in Arequipa.
-Ismael La Rosa is the oldest son of Armando La Rosa Musante and Maria Milagros Fernandini.
+He was born in San Isidro District, Lima, a descendant of an aristocratic Extremadura family that came to Peru and was initially settled in Arequipa.
+Ismael La Rosa is the oldest son of Armando La Rosa Musante and Maria Milagros Fernandini, who is a descendant of Italian settlers residing in Peru.
 He has two brothers, Ignacio and Ivan.
 In December 2008, he married actress Virna Flores.
 They have been together since meeting on the set of La Rica Vicky in 1997.
 On June 4, 2010, the couple's first son, Varek, was born.
 They currently reside in Miami.